 The programs within the ISD share a commitment to interdisciplinary learning and scholarship, critical cultural analysis, intersectionality, transnational perspectives, and public engagement.

-ISD's eight programs draw their faculties from departments all across the campus.
-Faculty members collaborate to teach students new approaches to subjects and to open students to out-of-the-box thinking and experimentation, while also grounding them in solid research and presentation skills.
+ISD's eight programs draw on departments all across the campus.
+Faculty members collaborate to teach students new approaches to subjects and encourage out-of-the-box thinking and experimentation while also grounding them in solid research and presentation skills.

-The Department offers a Bachelor of Arts in African & African Diaspora Studies (AADS); minors in AADS, American Studies, Asian Studies, Gender & Women’s Studies, Latin American & Latino Studies, Peace Studies, and Religious Studies; courses in Science, Technology, and Society, and a Master of Arts in American Studies.
-A new and growing department, ISD has a major in Asian Studies pending and is developing a proposal for a department major.
+The Department offers a Bachelor of Arts in African & African Diaspora Studies (AADS) and another in Asian Studies; minors in AADS, American Studies, Asian Studies, Gender & Women’s Studies, Latin American & Latino Studies, Peace Studies, and Religious Studies; courses in Science, Technology, and Society, and a Master of Arts in American Studies.
+A young and growing department, ISD is working on a proposal for a new major focused on gender.

 ISD faculty and staff are committed to the following, among other values: